zraider7/SREQ3/README.md

 the user inputted, if they exist.

 Rundeck:
 I used this in order to make it simple for anyone to do the above operations with Ansible.
-I installed it on the same box with Ansible
+I installed it on the same box with Ansible.
+Once set up, I created a project called Linuxtopic and made the two jobs: CreateUser and DeleteUser.
+In the Job, instead of using the "Run Ansible Playbook" option, I have it set to run the
+"Ansible-Playbook" followed by the location of the playbook.
+This way, it made things easier to pass extra arguments to the command, such as Username and which server to run things on!

+Now I am not sure what all you wanted me to put up here, so if you would like to see picture/video/show you, let me know at: dpelliccia@cardlytics.command

+-Dom